 Individuals filing as U.S. residents must choose whether to claim the standard deduction, or whether to itemize deductions.
 Itemized deductions include such items as medical expenses, state and local taxes, charitable contributions and investment expenses.

 For 2020 itemized deductions are severely restricted while the standard deduction has been increased (to the levels shown above under filing thresholds.)
 Most notably, real estate tax and state tax deductions are limited to $10,000 and home mortgage interest is restricted to the interest on the first $750,000 of debt for a married couple.
 Further, personal exemptions have been eliminated.

 The phase out of itemized deductions at higher income levels has also been eliminated.

 The result of these changes will likely reduce the number of taxpayers who itemize deductions.

 If all taxes due are paid by April 15, an application may be made for an automatic extension of the filing deadline of form 1040 to October 15, and further extensions may be available in certain circumstances.
 U.S. citizens (or permanent residents) living outside the U.S. (and with no U.S. source employment income) have until June 15 each year to file their returns and pay taxes, without filing an extension.

-Additional filings are required with the 1040 return for holdings of controlled foreign corporations (form 5471).
-Foreign grantor trusts such as Canadian Tax Free Savings Accounts (TFSA) and Registered Education Savings Plans (RESP’s) must file form 3520 with the 1040 return, and form 3520A by March 15 unless an available six month extension to September 15 is applied for before the initial due date.
+Additional filings are required with the 1040 return for holdings of controlled foreign corporations (Form 5471).
+Foreign grantor trusts such as Canadian Tax Free Savings Accounts (TFSA) must file Form 3520 with the 1040 return, and Form 3520A by March 15 unless an available six month extension to September 15 is applied for before the initial due date.